 Chris Richards looks to have propelled himself into the USMNT’s No. 1 centerback over the past season-and-a-half, especially given the consistent playing time at Crystal Palace.
 Richards has become a strong one-on-one defender and overall is tough to beat in the air.
 I fully expect Richards to be the face of the USMNT backline even heading into 2030.

 Tim Ream’s veteran presence has kept him in the USMNT picture under Pochettino.
-Ream’s calmness and composure has led to him teaming up with Richards on multiple occasions this year.
+Ream’s calmness and composure has led to him teaming up with Richards among others on multiple occasions this year.
 Bearing injury or form, I’d expect Ream to be in the USMNT’s opening day XI next to Richards.

 Midfielders